NQUwebsecurityproject/website-security/README.md

 # XSS-Projects
-teaching for someone who wanted learn XSS
+teaching for someone who want to learn XSS